Aleksandr Samokutyaev: Russian EVA #28

-On 3 August 2011 Samokutyayev participated in his first spacewalk.
-He and cosmonaut Sergey Volkov worked for six hours and 23 minutes performing a variety of tasks for both science and maintenance outside the Russian segment of the ISS.
-Outside the Zvezda Service Module, Samokutyayev and Volkov installed laser communications equipment.
-They also, photographed an antenna with signs of degraded performance.
-After ground controllers took time to work on an antenna problem, the two cosmonauts also deployed a small satellite named Radioskaf-V which was originally planned for deployment at the beginning of the spacewalk.
+On 3 August 2011, Samokutyaev completed his first spacewalk, which lasted 6 hours and 23 minutes.
+Together with cosmonaut Sergey Volkov, he performed science tests, as well as routine maintenance tasks on the Russian segment of the ISS.
+Outside the Zvezda Service Module, Samokutyaev and Volkov installed new laser communications equipment.
+They also photographed an antenna showing signs of diminished functionality.
+Once the antenna problems were resolved by the ground control, the two cosmonauts deployed a small satellite named Radioskaf-V which had originally been planned for deployment at the beginning of the spacewalk.
 The satellite contained an amateur radio transmitter and a student experiment.
-The primary task of the spacewalk the relocation of the Strela 1 boom from the Pirs module to the Poisk module, had to be called off due to time constraints.
-The cosmonauts removed an antenna that helped guide the Poisk module to a docking in November 2009 and was returned to the ISS at the end of the spacewalk.
-They also successfully installed the materials science experiment – BIORISK on a handrail outside the Pirs module.
-BIORISK experiment studies the effect of microbes on spacecraft structures and whether solar activity affects microbial growth.
-Finally, Samokutyayev and Volkov took more photographs holding photos of the first cosmonaut Yuri Gagarin, spacecraft designer Sergei Korolyov and Soviet astronautic theory pioneer Konstantin Tsiolkovsky with Earth in the background before entering the Pirs module, closing the hatch and completing the Russian EVA #28.
+The primary task of the spacewalk was relocating the Strela 1 boom from the Pirs module to the Poisk module, but it had to be called off due to time constraints.
+They did, however, successfully install a science experiment – BIORISK on a handrail outside the Pirs module.
+The BIORISK experiment studied the effects of microbes on spacecraft structures and of solar activity on microbial growth.
+Finally, Samokutyaev and Volkov took some photos holding old photographs of the first cosmonaut Yuri Gagarin, spacecraft designer Sergei Korolyov, and Soviet astronautic theory pioneer Konstantin Tsiolkovsky, with Earth in the background, before entering the Pirs module, thereby completing the Russian EVA-28.

 Russian EVA #40

 Samokutyaev and cosmonaut Maksim Surayev performed a spacewalk outside the space station on 22 October 2014.
-Although planned as a six-hour spacewalk, the cosmonauts were able to complete all the scheduled tasks in 3 hours and 38 minutes.
-During the extravehicular activity, Samokutyaev and Surayev dismantled the RK 21-8 Radiometria science payload and the 2ASF1-1 and 2ASF1-2 KURS antennas from the Poisk module.
-The RK-21-8 science payload was installed aboard the Space Station during the Russian EVA-28 in early 2011 and consisted of an antenna system with calibrator, a Microwave Radiometer receiver system and a Command-Information Unit.
-It was used for a series of seismic forecast and earthquake studies.
-The RK-21-8 payload was jettisoned by Surayev 33 minutes into the EVA on a safe departure trajectory from the Space Station.
-Samokutyaev jettisoned the antennas – the first being jettisoned at 15:43 UTC followed five minutes later by the second antenna.
-Samokutyaev and Surayev also released a protective cover from the EXPOSE-R payload developed by the European Space Agency to conduct astrobiology studies by exposing samples and experiments to the space environment.
-When the cosmonauts finished operations at the Poisk module, they photographed the surface of the orbital station for specialists to assess its condition later.
-Russian EVA-40 was the 184th spacewalk in support of the Space Station assembly.
+Although planned as a six-hour spacewalk, the cosmonauts were able to complete all scheduled tasks in just 3 hours and 38 minutes.
+During the extravehicular activity, Samokutyaev and Surayev dismantled the RK 21-8 radiometria science payload and the 2ASF1-1 and 2ASF1-2 KURS antennas from the Poisk module.
+The RK-21-8 science payload had been installed during the Russian EVA-28 in early 2011, and consisted of an antenna system with a calibrator, a microwave radiometer receiver system, and a command information unit.
+It was used for a series of seismic forecasts and earthquake studies.
+The RK-21-8 payload was jettisoned by Surayev 33 minutes into the EVA, on a safe departure trajectory from the ISS.
+Samokutyaev jettisoned the antennas – the first one at 15:43 UTC, followed by the second one five minutes later.
+The cosmonauts also released a protective cover from the EXPOSE-R payload which had been developed by the European Space Agency to conduct astrobiology studies by exposing samples and experiments to the space environment.
+After completing all operations at the Poisk module, the cosmonauts photographed the orbital station's surface so specialists could later assess its condition.
+Russian EVA-40 was the 184th spacewalk in support of the ISS assembly.

-In April 2017 Roscosmos decided to release Alexander Samokutyaev from his post on medical indicators.
+Samokutyaev was dismissed from his role as an instructor and deputy commander of the cosmonaut corps due to medical concerns in 2017.